UmeshKumar0143/cli-todo-app/readme.md

 /todo-cli/internal/storage/todo.json
 ```

-You can change this path inside the file:
+You can change this path inside your Go file:

 ```go
 const File_name = "/your/custom/path/todo.json"